johannespetrat/OptML/README.md

 ## Installation

-If Scikit-Learn is version 0.19 or higher simply install mlopt using `pip install optml` and you're ready to go.
+If Scikit-Learn is version 0.19 or higher simply install optml using `pip install optml` and you're ready to go.

 ## Usage